Seattle Redhawks men's basketball: Cameron Dollar (2009–2017)

 Seattle discontinued its men's basketball at the Division I level for some time, initially moving to NAIA in 1980.
 Seattle rejoined the NCAA as a Division III member and then as a Division II member in 2002; they joined the Great Northwest Athletic Conference that year.
+In 2007, they won a share of the regular season title with Seattle Pacific.
+They were then invited to the 2007 NCAA Division II men's basketball tournament, their first tournament appearance as a program in decades.

 In 2008, the program rejoined the Division I level.
 In 2009, Cameron Dollar was hired as the new men's basketball head coach to replace Joe Callero.
 Seattle University and University of Washington agreed to renew their rivalry by playing annually from 2009 to 2017 while rotating sites.
 In 2017, the two schools played in the 2K Sports Classic.

 The Redhawks played as an independent for the next three years before seeking a conference.
 Seattle first applied to the West Coast Conference, where they played between 1971 and 1980, but were turned down.
 After declining an invitation to the now-defunct Great West Conference, Seattle applied for membership in the Big Sky Conference and Big West Conference but were again turned down.
 During the 2010–14 NCAA conference realignment, the Western Athletic Conference saw 12 of its members leave.
 In 2012, the WAC invited Seattle to join and Seattle accepted soon after.

 Seattle began the 2012–13 season in the WAC, and for the 2013–14 season only three members from the prior year remained in the conference (Seattle, New Mexico State, and Idaho).
 The WAC added six new members for 2013–14, and once Idaho left for the Big Sky Conference in 2014–15, Seattle became the second-longest tenured WAC school after just three seasons in the league.

 Seattle won their first WAC tournament game in the 2014–15 season, beating Chicago State and UMKC en route to the WAC tournament finals where they lost to New Mexico State.
 The Redhawks finished the regular season 16–15, and earned an invite to the College Basketball Invitational.
 It was the Redhawks' first appearance in a Division I postseason tournament since 1969.
 Seattle beat Pepperdine and Colorado in the first two rounds in the Connolly Center, before losing to Loyola (Ill.) in the semi-finals.
 Loyola (Ill.) would go on to win the tournament.
 In the 2015–16 season, Seattle was invited to the CBI again and hosted their first two games.
 After beating Idaho in the first round, the Redhawks fell to Vermont.

 On March 13, 2017, Cameron Dollar was fired after compiling a 107–138 record and two CBI appearances at Seattle.